Atlanta’s local food movement is alive and growing.

 From doctor’s visits, to farmers market purchases, to education on fitness and healthy eating, Good Sam is striving to provide a full circle of healthcare all in one location at affordable prices.

 Interested in learning more about Good Samaritan Health Center and others in the local food movement?
+Read the full case study in the report.

 Leaders Building Community Vitality